-In Looker’s Admin panel, choose SMTP to see and change your SMTP settings.
-You can use the default mail settings to take advantage of Looker’s email service, without needing to set up anything on your end.
+In Looker’s Admin panel, choose SMTP to see and change your instance’s SMTP settings.
+You can use the default mail settings to take advantage of Looker’s email service, without the need for additional configuration.

-If you want to use your own email service, select Use custom mail settings.
+If you want to use a different email service, select Use custom mail settings.
 Looker enables access to the email service fields:

 In those fields, type the appropriate values for your email service’s SMTP settings:

 - Mail Server: The URL of your SMTP server.
 Any changes to this setting will require the Looker admin to also change the SMTP server password.

 - From: The name you want displayed as the sender of your Looker emails (see Testing Custom Email Settings for an example).
 You can enter a name string and an email address encased in angle brackets (for example, Display Name <firstname.lastname@example.org>) or an email address without angle brackets (for example, email@example.com).
 Special characters, other than the